acronis/go-cti/cti-spec/SPEC.md

   retention: 30d
 ```

-### Data types and traits
+### Data types, traits and inheritance

-A CTI can be associated with an extensible domain type that carries a data schema and, optionally, traits schema and traits that control its behavior.
+A CTI can be associated with an extensible domain type (a CTI type) that carries a data schema and, optionally,
+traits schema and traits that control its behavior.

-It can be used in the following ways:
+A CTI type can be used in the following ways:

 - Platform developers may define base (abstract) domain types that represent a contract between the domain and the implementation.
   To make the domain configurable, platform developers may also specify a **traits schema** to allow vendors to control the behavior of the domain.